Vacua in locally de Sitter cosmologies, and how to distinguish them: Quantum field in locally de Sitter FRW spacetimes

 \subsubsection{Euclidean quotient state}

-We shall not attempt to define an ``out'' vacuum on the sinh chart FRW spacetime.
-We shall however consider on the sinh chart FRW spacetime a state that can be regarded as a minimal modification of the Euclidean vacuum on~$dS_2$: the state whose Wightman function comes from that of the Euclidean vacuum by the periodic image sum in~$\chi_1$.
+We shall not attempt to define an ``out'' vacuum on the sinh scale factor FRW spacetime.
+We shall however consider on the sinh scale factor FRW spacetime a state that can be regarded as a minimal modification of the Euclidean vacuum on~$dS_2$: the state whose Wightman function comes from that of the Euclidean vacuum by the periodic image sum in~$\chi_1$.
 We call this state the Euclidean quotient state.

-Proceeding as with the finite quotients in Section \ref{sec:coshchart-quantisation}, the Wightman function $G_{EQ}$ in the Euclidean quotient state reads
+Proceeding as with the finite quotients in Section~\ref{sec:coshchart-quantisation}, the Wightman function $G_{EQ}$ in the Euclidean quotient state reads

 where $G_{dS_2}$ is given by \eqref{WightmanFunct_Standard_dS} and~\eqref{eq:Z-standard-dS}.
 It follows from the embedding equations \eqref{eq:sinhchart-embedding}, the definition \eqref{RealQuadraticForm} and the asymptotics of the hypergeometric function in \eqref{WightmanFunct_Standard_dS} that the sum in \eqref{WightmanFunct_EQ-imageterms} converges exponentially, making $G_{EQ}$ well defined.
 The coincidence limit singularity of $G_{EQ}$ is Hadamard because this singularity comes from~$G_{dS_2}$.